Windows

 git config --global user.email janedoe@example.com

-To make programs run from the terminal (such as git) use VS Code by default, we will modify ~/.bash_profile.
-First, open it using VS Code:
+To make programs run from the terminal (such as git) use Positron by default, we will modify ~/.bash_profile.
+First, open it using Positron (this will also create the file if it doesn’t already exist):

 Note: If you see any existing lines in your ~/.bash_profile related to a previous Python or R installation, please remove these.